The

 Containers and Utensils

 Part of the convenience of a lunch kit is packing it in a small and portable container.
-Don’t forget a spoon or other utensil for spreading pizza sauce and toppings.
-Here are a few other things you’ll want to have on hand when assembling your homemade pizza kit:
+Don’t forget a spoon or spreader for spreading pizza sauce and toppings.
+Other items to include in your DIY pizza kit include:

 • Plastic sandwich containers with a lid — also available with separate compartments for adding other snacks